Wood cutting without a saw sounds pretty crazy, right? Everyone knows that to cut anything wooden, you need a saw. Or do you?

 How to Cut Wood Using a Lathe

-Lathes are excellent if you want to get fine detail in your project.
-They are a particular favorite of cabinet and furniture makers.
+Lathes are amazing tools if you want to add fine details to your project.
+They are a favorite of cabinet and furniture makers as they are perfect for shaping intricate legs for tables and other items.

 1. Find the Center

-Find the center of the wood piece and place it between the centers of the lathe.
-Finding the middle of the workpiece is crucial if you want the cuts you make to be uniform and accurate.
+Find the center of the piece of wood and place it between the centers of the lathe.
+It is essential that you complete this step carefully if you want the cuts you make to be uniform and accurate.

-Turn the lathe on at the lowest speed setting as you get a feel for how the wood cuts.
+Turn the lathe on at its lowest speed setting until you get a sense of how the wood feels to cut.

 3. Apply Steady Pressure

-As the lathe rotates, apply steady pressure with the cutting tool and remove the desired amount of material.
-You can cut circular and angled cuts with this technique.
-When done, switch off the lathe and remove your project piece.
+As the lathe spins, apply steady pressure with the cutting tool to remove the desired amount of material.
+You can make circular and angled cuts using this technique.

 How to Cut Wood Using a Plane